rafaelre898/test-project/README.md

 # Backend:
 ## Technical Requirements:
 - Must use Node w/ Express routes
-- No database necessary, just pass back json
+- No database required, just pass back json.
+However, have a plan on DB implementation

 	## User Stories: